Sukumar1118/Food-Order/Notes/Explore-The-World.md

 ● Callback function is getting called after the whole component get rendered.
 ● In our app we are using ’ useEffect() ' inside Body component.
 So it will get called once Body
     component complete its render cycle.
-● If we have to do something after the rendercycle complets we can pass it inside the ‘ useEffect() '.
+● If we have to do something after the render cycle complets, we can pass it inside the ‘ useEffect() '.
     this is the actual use case of useEffect.
 It is really helpful to render data which we will get after the ‘ fetch() ' operation and we are going to follow second approach which we have discussed already.